 OVI / DUI Lawyer For Grandview Heights, Ohio

 This website will help.
 There are many pages on this site about DUI/OVI which will answer many of your questions.
-If you prefer to have your questions answered in one document, you may want to read the book ‘I Was Charged With DUI / OVI – Now What?!’
+If you prefer to have your questions answered in one document, you may want to read the book ‘Ohio DUI / OVI Guide’.
 You can purchase this book in bookstores online, or you can download the e-book for free from this website.

 Although Grandview Heights is a relatively small village with a population of about 7,000, it has its own police department and court.
 The Grandview Heights Police department is not the only law enforcement agency with a presence in the area.
 Other agencies in the Grandview area include the Ohio State Highway Patrol and the Franklin County Sheriff’s Office.
 For DUI/OVI cases occurring in the Grandview area, court may be held in the Grandview Heights Mayor’s Court or the Franklin County Municipal Court.
 Which court hears a case depends on the precise location of the alleged offense, which law enforcement agency files the charge, and the record of the accused driver.

-Whether the case is filed in the mayor’s court or the municipal court, the court process is essentially the same.
-The arraignment is held within five business days, and you are given the options of pleading guilty/no contest or not guilty.
+Regardless of where the case is filed, the court process is essentially the same.
+The arraignment is held within five business days of the incident, and you are given the options of pleading guilty/no contest or not guilty.
 If you plead guilty, the judge or magistrate will determine the sentence, and the case will be completed.
 If you plead not guilty, the case will be scheduled for a pretrial hearing, and you will have the opportunity to review the evidence and prepare a defense.

 Before going to court for a Grandview Heights DUI/OVI, there are three questions you should think through and answer.
 First, you should decide whether you want to plead guilty or not guilty.
 Second, you should decide whether you want to represent yourself or hire a lawyer.
 Third, if you intend to hire a lawyer, you should decide what lawyer you will hire.
 It would be beneficial to learn more about DUI/OVI cases and DUI/OVI lawyers before making decisions.
 It may also be helpful to talk through your options with an attorney.